MaxiLR/DevContestor-Challenge/README.md

 ## Approach and Implementation
 1. A Playwright Firefox context warms AA's booking page to harvest real session cookies, user-agent, and locale hints.
 A shared cookie manager guards refreshes so only one request hits the browser when the session expires.
-2. The API issues two async POSTs per search (award + cash) using `httpx` over HTTP/2, reusing the harvested cookies for speed.
-If AA replies with auth/rate errors, the cookies are refreshed and retried automatically.
+2. Each itinerary search (award + cash) is executed with `httpx` over HTTP/2 using the warmed browser cookies for speed.
-3. When AA keeps rejecting the `httpx` call, the service falls back to firing the same request through Playwright’s in-browser `fetch`, preserving the bot-evasion behavior and seeding a fresh cookie jar for subsequent traffic.
+3. When AA rejects the synthetic client (auth/rate issues), the same request is retried through Playwright’s in-browser `fetch`, which also refreshes the cookie jar for subsequent calls.
 4. Flights are intersected via the shared `hash` field.
 Each surviving flight pulls departure/arrival timestamps, the relevant cabin product groups, and the per-passenger prices.
 5. CPP is computed as `(cash_price_usd - taxes_fees_usd) / points_required × 100`, rounded to two decimals.
 Responses that lack the needed pricing blocks are skipped.
 6. FastAPI exposes `/flights` for the comparison and `/health` for readiness checks.
 Errors from AA's API propagate as `502` responses, while validation issues (e.g., unsupported cabin class) surface as `400`s.